Getting Connected in University Housing

 University Housing offers wireless and wired services for its residents in each building.
-Residents also have access to UGA’s cable TV service, University Cablevision.

 These instructions outline how residents may receive these services in University Housing at the University of Georgia.

 - Get the Most Out of Wireless in Residence Halls

 - Submit a ticket for Housing Network Support